alshedivat/al-folio/_projects/4_project.md

 </div>

 Breaking events of such flow are likely a major contributor to upper-ocean turbulent mixing.
-Its transportation  of passive scalars can be a key factor to ocean nutrient distribution.
+Its transports of passive scalars can be a key factor to ocean nutrient distribution.

 ### Turbulence
 A big field of research in fluid mechanics is the [Homogeneous Isotropic Turbulence](https://en.wikipedia.org/wiki/Homogeneous_isotropic_turbulence) (HIT), proposed by G.I.
 Taylor himself.
 Later, the Soviet math lord Andrey Kolmogorov proposed another type of flow on a periodic domain (2D or 3D) driven by a sinusoidal external force in the large scale to study the linear stability in viscous shear flows, which was later named after him as the Kolmogorov flow.
-Unlike HIT, the Kolmogorov flow is imhomogeneous (mean shear is different everywhere) and anisotropic (direction of the mean flow changes everywhere), the difference between these two types of turbulence is still an open question.
+Unlike HIT, the Kolmogorov flow is inhomogeneous (mean shear is different everywhere) and anisotropic (direction of the mean flow changes everywhere), the difference between these two types of turbulence (in large-scale, of course, but also in the inertial range) is still an open question.

 The swirling🌀 Kolmogorov flow we proposed here is an example of the <b>homogeneous</b> (same shear, hence the energy dissipation, everywhere) yet <b> anisotropic </b> (changing direction) turbulence.
-Our flow is thus a third type of turbulence, which sits somewhere between the HIT and the regular Kolmogorov flow (hope we can know more about exactly where towards the end of the project :>).
+Our flow is thus a third type of turbulence, which sits somewhere between the HIT and the regular Kolmogorov flow (hope we can learn more about where it sits towards the end of the project :>).
 Tons of fun to study!

 <div class="row justify-content-center">
     <div class="col-sm-8 mt-3 mt-md-0">